Shot peening to achieve compressive stress in chrome plating

-I'd like to have some help with understanding stress in a parts area and stress in chromium deposits.
-Can one part which is shotpeeened to make compressive stress in the part counteract macrocracks in chromium deposit if the compressive stress is higher than tension stress in the chromium deposit.
+Q. I'd like to have some help with understanding stress in a part area and stress in chromium deposits.
+Can a part which is shotpeeened to make compressive stress in the part counteract macrocracks in chromium deposit if the compressive stress is higher than tension stress in the chromium deposit.

 3rd Generation in Plating